 Atlanta Whistleblower Protection Attorneys Skilled at Handling Retaliation Claims

 Federal and state laws shield certain employees from retaliation for seeking to enforce legal rights or engaging in legally protected activity.
-These include protections for whistleblowers, so named because they seek to bring to light a company’s alleged malfeasance.
-However, there are distinct limitations on these laws and defenses are available to employers.
-At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta, we are committed to advocating for the rights of whistleblowers and defending companies against unwarranted claims.
+These include protections for whistleblowers, so named because they seek to bring to light a company’s alleged wrongdoing.
+However, these laws have distinct limitations, and defenses are available to employers.
+At DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC in Atlanta, we are committed to advocating for the rights of whistleblowers and defending companies against unwarranted claims.

 Whistleblowers can and do expose illegal or dangerous wrongdoing by employers or government agencies.
 However, to earn legal protection from retaliation, whistleblowers must act in good faith and believe that the information they provide is accurate.
 Furthermore, the whistleblower’s complaint must meet the requirements of an applicable statute, such as the federal Sarbanes-Oxley Act and the Georgia Whistleblower Protection Act.
 We represent both employees and employers in these actions.

-A whistleblower who uncovers fraud against the federal government may bring what is known as a qui tam lawsuit on behalf of the government and receive a share of any damages recovered from the wrongdoer.
+A whistleblower who uncovers fraud against the federal government may bring what is known as a qui tam lawsuit or False Claims Act lawsuit on behalf of the government and receive a share of any damages recovered from the wrongdoer.

 Reasons for filing a whistleblower lawsuit

-Whistleblower suits often arise when an employee claims retaliation by their employer for having reported conduct that is illegal or jeopardizes the health and safety of workers Good cause for suit may be established by showing that:
+Whistleblower suits often arise when an employee claims retaliation by their employer for having reported conduct that is illegal or jeopardizes the health and safety of workers.
+Good cause for a lawsuit may be established by showing that:

-- The employee made a complaint on a subject covered by a whistleblower protection law.
+- The employee complained about a subject covered by a whistleblower protection law.